infracamp/infracamp/docs/mission/index.md

 - It's better even for competing companies to have their developers work together.

-## Why enterprises can't to open-source software on their own
+## Why enterprises can't do open-source software on their own

 - It's not only about the license.
-You'll need development resources (github, giblab), build and testing resources, marketing, etc. These need owners to coordinate develompent, approval of pull-requests and have full resource access.
+You'll need development resources (github, giblab), build- and testing resources, marketing.
+Maintainers must be found to coordinate development, approval of pull-requests and for full resource access.

-- Competing enterprises won't allow development on projects their competitor established as long as the copetitior gains all credits from it and has can withdraw the project with a single management decision.
+- Enterprises won't allow development on projects their competitors gain all credits for.
+  In particular because it might be withdrawed with a single management decision if its owned and financed by a company.

 - No developer will publish great work if he/she won't take credit for it.

 ## What infracamp provides